azaghal/factorio-beyond-vanilla-extended/README.md

     > Move beyond mere uranium processing and power generation, and utilise new research and production chains that give you access to plutonium-based reactors and weapons.

+-   Produce steam using electricity ([Electric Boiler](https://mods.factorio.com/mod/electricboiler))

+    > Simplify steam production for coal liquification, or use electric boilers to convert and store excess energy as steam.

 Known issues
 ------------